CUCWD/edx-documentation/en_us/shared/course_components/create_html_component.rst

    ``/jump_to_id/<location ID>``

-   Make sure to replace <location ID> (including the brackets) with the location ID that you copied in step 1, and make sure to include both forward slashes (/).
+   Make sure to replace <location ID> (including the brackets) with the location ID that you copied in step 1, and make sure that you include both forward slashes (/).

    .. image:: ../../../shared/images/HTML_Insert-EditLink_CourseUnit.png